This privacy notice lets you know what happens to any personal data that you give to us, or any that we may collect from or about you.

 Where it is necessary for us to collect information and specific health data about visitors to our practice, we will not collect more information than we need, and we will ensure that any information collected is treated with the appropriate safeguards.

-This Notice will be reviewed on or before 30 September 2020 and may be extended by The Secretary of State.
-If no further notice is sent to Taurus Healthcare by The Secretary of State this Notice will expire on 30 September 2020.
+This Notice will be reviewed on or before 31 March 2021 and may be extended by The Secretary of State.
+If no further notice is sent to Taurus Healthcare Ltd by The Secretary of State this Notice will expire on 31 March 2021.